 Kahramana, the heroine of the story, helped her father run a hotel in Baghdad.
 The father would bring a cart of empty jars to fill them and sell them with oil in the market.
 One night, Kahramana heard some noise and saw thieves hiding in the empty jars with their heads poking out.
 She tricked the thieves into fully hiding themselves inside the jars and poured hot oil over them.
 The thieves started to scream and jump out of the jars, just in time for the police to come and arrest them.

-The concept of love in Arabic is coffee
+Coffee lover: The cup reads “the concept of love in Arabic is coffee”.